Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: The semi-group

 In this section we deal with the $M/M/\infty$ queuing process, which is a discrete analogue of the Ornstein-Uhlenbeck process on the integers $\mathbb{N}:=\{0,1\dots\}$.
 First we obtain lower bounds of $\Delta \log P_t f$, where $\Delta$ is the discrete Laplacian.
-Then, we investigate the deviation property of semi-log-convex functions and prove that such a property, contrary to the continuous setting, does not hold unless the function is log-convex.
-In the last subsection, we prove that the Talagrand Conjecture holds by means of the strategy of the supremum presented in the introduction.
+Then, we investigate the deviation property of log-semi-convex functions and prove that such a property, contrary to the continuous setting, does not hold unless the function is log-convex.
+In the last subsection, we prove that the Talagrand Regularization effect in $\mathbb{L}^1$ holds by means of the strategy of the uniform bound on $P_t$ presented in the introduction.
 We start with the notation.